 My friends, Jesus did become like us, indeed He did.
 He became a man, but never forget this.
-Never forget what you've just seen, who He really is.
+Never forget what we've just seen, who He really is.

 And I must hasten to say this.
-We'd better get used to the view of Jesus that we've seen today.
-That's how He will look the next time we see Him, on the day we leave this world and stand before Him (see Rev 1:12ff.).
+We'd better pay attention to the view of Jesus that we've seen today, because that's how He will look the next time we see Him, on the day we leave this world and stand in His presence (see Rev 1:12ff.).

-What's the right way to respond to Jesus, to the real Jesus?
-Matthew tells us how Peter, James, and John responded in Matthew 17:6, "When the disciples heard this [heard what?
+What is the right way to respond to Jesus, to King Jesus?
+Matthew tells us how Peter, James, and John responded in Matthew 17:6: "When the disciples heard this [heard what?
 When they heard the Father's announcement about His Son], they fell facedown to the ground, terrified."

 These men had been with Jesus for over two years, but on this day they saw Jesus as they'd never seen Him before.
 He is the brilliant Holy One, the One who is so dazzling in His perfection that to be in His presence is to have your sinfulness exposed.
-He's the One Moses and Elijah predicted, the Messiah who came to establish the kingdom of God.
+He's the One Moses and Elijah predicted, the King who has come to establish the kingdom of God.
 He's the One and only Son of the Living God, the One that the Father loves, with whom the Father is well pleased, and concerning whom the Father says, "Listen to Him!"

-He's not a name to which you give lip-service by merely signing some decision card.
-He is the Savior you must receive, the Master you must follow, and the King you must serve.
+Jesus is not merely a name to which we give lip-service by merely signing a decision card.
+He is the Savior we must receive, the Master we must follow, and the King to whom we give our joyful allegiance.

-Have you ever fallen to your face before God in the presence of that Jesus?
-I invite, yea I urge you to respond to the real Jesus today.
+Have you ever fallen to your face before God in the presence of this Jesus?

 You say, "So do we stay on our face before Him?"
 No. Matthew adds this comforting follow-up in verses 7-8, "But Jesus came and touched them.
 'Get up,' he said.
 'Don't be afraid.'
 When they looked up, they saw no one except Jesus."

-He who deserves to be feared takes away our fear in this age of grace.
+The One who deserves to be feared takes away our fear, by His grace.

-One final scene before we leave our text.
-We've seen the kingdom prediction in verse 1 and the kingdom presentation in verses 2-8.
-In scene 3...
+So the King delivers a kingdom prediction in verse 1.
+Then the King delivers a kingdom presentation in verses 2-8.
+One more...

 III.
-Jesus explained the kingdom plan (9-13).
+The King explains the kingdom plan (9-13).

-Verse 9-"As they were coming down the mountain, Jesus gave them orders not to tell anyone what they had seen."
+Verse 9, "And as they were coming down the mountain, he charged them to tell no one what they had seen."
 Stop there.
 Don't tell anyone about this, He said.
 Don't tell them about my glory.
-And note the next word. until.
+But notice the next word.
+Until.
 The reason Jesus told Peter, James, and John to keep quiet was due to the kingdom plan.

-"What's the plan? "you ask.
+"What's the kingdom plan?" you ask.
 The plan is that some things had to happen to Jesus before He demonstrated His glory.
-What things?
-He mentions three things in the final scene of our passage.
+According to Jesus, three things needed to happen first.

 A. He had to die first (9).
 Don't tell anyone..."until the Son of Man had risen from the dead."
-The glory was coming, but first He had to die.
+The glory was coming, yes, but first He had to die.
 He was born to die, to give His life as a ransom payment for sinners (Mark 10:45).